 Assessment:

-BCBA will write and submit assessment to Insurance within 10 days of initial observation
+The BCBA will write and submit the assessment to insurance within 10 days of initial observation.

 You are the expert on your child.
-While I work 1:1 with them, I include Caregiver Coaching as a core part of my service.
-I will teach you the strategies I use so that progress continues even when I am not there.
+While we work 1:1 with them, we include Caregiver Coaching as a core part of our service.
+We will teach you the strategies we use so that progress continues even when we are not there.
 You are always welcome to observe and ask questions.

 Absolutely.
-I have a strict open-door policy; you are never required to leave the room or stay out of sight during our sessions.
-Transparency is vital to building trust, and you are always welcome to observe, participate, or ask questions while I work with your child.
+We have a strict open-door policy; you are never required to leave the room or stay out of sight during our sessions.
+Transparency is vital to building trust, and you are always welcome to observe, participate, or ask questions while we work with your child.

 How do you handle "challenging" behaviors?

 Ray Behavior uses function-based approaches.
-This means I look at why a behavior is happening (e.g., are they frustrated, overwhelmed, or trying to communicate a need?).
+This means we look at why a behavior is happening (e.g., are they frustrated, overwhelmed, or trying to communicate a need).
 We use proactive strategies to prevent meltdowns and teach safe and functional replacement behaviors so your child has a safer, more effective way to get their needs met.

 We never stop self-stimulatory behaviors (stimming) unless they are physically harmful to your child or others.
 Stimming is often a vital way for neurodivergent individuals to regulate their nervous systems.

-I prioritize assent over compliance.
-This means I don't just look for a child to "follow directions"—I look for the child’s "yes."
-I constantly monitor both verbal communication and subtle body language cues to ensure your child is a willing participant in the session.
-If they show signs of withdrawal of assent we stop, and pivot.
+We prioritize assent over compliance.
+This means we don't just look for a child to "follow directions"—we look for the child’s "yes."
+We constantly monitor both verbal communication and subtle body language cues to ensure your child is a willing participant in the session.
+If they show signs of withdrawal of assent, we stop and pivot.
 Ray Behavior highly values client-clinician trust and assent.

 Applied Behavior Analysis (ABA) is an evidence-based or scientifically-based therapy focused on understanding and improving behaviors.
 It helps us understand how behavior works, how it’s influenced by the environment, and how learning occurs.
 The goal of ABA therapy is to enhance useful behaviors and reduce those that interfere with learning and daily living by changing environment factors.

-ANYONE can benefit from ABA therapy, however ABA Is not the right fit for everyone.
-Applied Behavior Analysis, uses a persons current behavior pattern as a baseline then uses a framework to systematically use small, broken down, scaffolded like steps to increase or decrease certain behaviors from there.
-This means that anyone can use participate In ABA therapy.
+ANYONE can benefit from ABA therapy, however ABA is not the right fit for everyone.
+Applied Behavior Analysis uses a persons current behavior pattern as a baseline, then uses a framework to systematically use small, broken-down, scaffolded-like steps to increase or decrease certain behaviors from the baseline.
+This means that anyone can participate in ABA therapy.

 The history of ABA and the treatment of neurodivergent, disabled, and developmentally delayed people is complicated and often dark.
 Between the 1940s and 1960s, individuals viewed as different were often institutionalized and mistreated.
 For decades, many medical professions saw neurodivergent people as needing to be "fixed," leading to insensitive and harmful practices.